-Can I have Acronis Nonstop Backup storage on an FAT32 partition? - No, only an NTFS partition can be used as the storage.
+Can I have Acronis Nonstop Backup storage on an FAT32 partition of a local hard disk? - No, only an NTFS partition can be used as the storage.
 This limitation is due to the fact that Acronis Nonstop Backup needs the sparse file attribute to function (for example, to perform autoconsolidation).
 The sparse file attribute was introduced in NTFS.

-Can I set up Acronis Nonstop Backup storage on a network share or NAS? - No, only internal or locally attached drives can be used.
-Acronis Nonstop Backup does not support network shares, mapped drives, NAS drives or any other network attached devices - neither for protection nor as a storage.
+Can I set up Acronis Nonstop Backup storage on a network share or NAS? - Yes, Acronis Nonstop Backup supports network shares, mapped drives, NAS and other network attached devices with one limitation - they must use the SMB protocol.